 Image Courtesy: Ted Talks

 How badly were you waiting for this?
 To say the truth, I was eager to write this too.
-Without a shadow of a doubt, flying robots are the most popular robo types, now whether it’s among youngsters or old timers.
-Not only that, right now some big multinational companies are also planning to incorporate those automated flying machines into their day to day business.
+Without a shadow of a doubt, flying robots are the most popular Robo types.
+Right now some big multinational companies are planning to incorporate those automated flying machines into their day to day business.
 These robots aren’t just cool, they are also strong and aerodynamically sound.

 15. Swimming Robots